Add a Little Wild to Your Inbox?

 The species we harvest have been enjoyed for centuries and are available in some of the top rated restaurants in the world.
 We are 100% confident in the species we harvest.
 We can differentiate between edible and non-edible mushrooms like a gardner can differentiate between a cucumber and a zuchini.

 Yes.
 Our seaweed is cold air dried so it maintains its status as a raw food.
-Some people snack on it right out of the bag but we prefer to crumble it, put it in water for a few minutes and then it in salads (it would still be a raw food), soups or stir-fries.
+Some people snack on it right out of the bag but we prefer to crumble it, put it in water for a few minutes and then in salads (it would still be a raw food), soups or stir-fries.

 These are not common allergies but some people do have them.
 If you are allergy prone or have a concern about this, eat only a small amount to begin with to see if they agree with you.
 If you are allergic to a store bought mushroom it does not mean that you are allergic to wild mushrooms.
 If you are allergic to shellfish it does not mean that you are allergic to seaweed.
 The ingredients we harvest are safe for the majority of people and are served in restaurants all over the world.
-If there was a substantial allergy or safety risk they would not appear on those menus.

 Our products have a shelf-life between 14 months and 2 years.
 See storage section.